-The cost of iron doors can vary based on the specifics of the type of door that you’re interested in, ranging from Tuscan thin line doors to wrought iron doors.
+The cost of iron doors can vary based on the specifics of the type of door that you’re interested in, ranging from Milano Steel to Urban Thin line doors to wrought iron doors.
 As a general rule of thumb, you need to be factoring in the variables of costs related to the needed hardware, labor, and the amount of glass that will ultimately be used in the project.

 Wrought iron doors are some of the most powerful amenities you can add to your home.
 Not only do they add durability and security to your home’s exterior, but they are remarkable beautiful and can even be found to increase your home’s value in some areas.

 However, they are not without some needed maintenance of their own over time.
 Just as you will need to periodically paint a wooden fence, you will also have to take steps from time to time to ensure that your wrought iron doors are in the highest possible condition.
 The good news is that investing the time to take care of them properly can pay off dividends as they last for years with the right maintenance in place – as seen in the number of wrought iron fences that still continue to stand to this day dating as back as the 13th century.

 This high degree of durability, however, does not mean that this material is impervious to rust.
 In fact, this model of door can be especially susceptible to humidity and moisture.
 Preventive measures will help ensure that your door stands the test of time and gives your home the right look.
 Proper maintenance will generally involve using a small helping of soap and water to gently remove contaminants like dirt, working from the tip toward the bottom.
 Such a cleaning process should be performed on a regular basis.